MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/concept-llmops-maturity.md

 ---
 title: Advance your maturity level for GenAIOps
 titleSuffix: Azure Machine Learning
-description: Learn about the different stages of Large Language Operations (GenAIOps) and how to advance your organization's capabilities.
+description: Learn about the different stages of Generative Artificial Intelligence Operations (GenAIOps) and how to advance your organization's capabilities.
 services: machine-learning
 ms.service: azure-machine-learning
 ms.subservice: prompt-flow